• Home

 For instructions on installing the SDK without CocoaPods or Carthage, read the SDK readme.

-After importing the SDK, configure and initialize it.
+After importing the SDK, configure and initialize the client.
 Specify your mobile key when configuring the SDK so that your application is authorized to connect to a particular environment within LaunchDarkly.
-Your mobile key is available in the Projects tab of your Account settings page.

 Mobile keys are not secret and you can expose them in your client-side code without risk.
 However, never embed a server-side SDK key into a client-side application.